Amir Mir

+Amir Mir is a Pakistani journalist, author, and business executive.
+He was the caretaker information minister of Punjab in 2023 to 2024.

-Amir Mir is a veteran Pakistani journalist who is currently CEO of GNN, a digital media project.
-Earlier until 2019, he was working as chief operational officer of the news channel GNN as well as a founding member since the channel's inception in August 2018.Prior to this, he worked as COO with JAAG TV, as a group editor of Daily Dunya and deputy editor/editor investigations for the English-language Pakistani daily The News International, based in Lahore.
+Mir is currently the Chief Executive Officer (CEO) of the Googlynews.TV.
+Mir was the CEO of GNN after serving there as Chief Operational Officer as well as a founding member since the channel's inception in August 2018.
+Prior to this, he worked as COO with JAAG TV, as a group editor of Daily Dunya and deputy editor/editor investigations for the English-language Pakistani daily The News International, based in Lahore.
 Mir founded and was editor of Weekly Independent, a political weekly magazine.
-In January 2023, Amir Mir joined the caretaker Punjab Council of Ministers in Pakistan's Punjab as a minister.Currently he is Caretaker Information ministry government of the Punjab.

-Family

-Amir Mir's eldest brother, Hamid Mir, is a Pakistani journalist working for a private news channel.
-An elder brother, Faisal Mir, is an industrialist.
-The youngest brother, Imran Mir, works for the private media sector.

-Education and early career
+Early life and family

+Amir Mir was born to Waris Mir.
+He studied at the Government College University.
+He is a brother of Hamid Mir and Huma Mir.

+Career

-Amir Mir graduated from Government College University.
-In 1993, he became a part of Pakistan's English-language daily The News International and worked as a team member of the News Bureau of Investigation.
-From then to 2001, Mir wrote on the political problems and issues of Pakistan.
+In 1988, Mir started his career with English daily The Frontier Post in Lahore.
+In 1993 he became a part of Pakistan's English-language daily The News International and worked as a team member of the News Bureau of Investigation.

-He also wrote for various publications home and abroad such as the Inter Press Service, the Straits Times, the Gulf News and weekly The Friday Times and Monthly Newsline.
-Before rejoining the News in 2008, Mir had been working for the DAWN as Deputy Editor for the group's well reputed monthly magazine Herald.
+Mir has written for various publications such as the Inter Press Service, the Straits Times, the Gulf News and weekly The Friday Times and Monthly Newsline.
+Before rejoining The News in 2008, Mir had been working for the DAWN as deputy editor for the group's well reputed monthly magazine Herald.

-Criticism of Musharraf
+In 2020, Mir was detained by the Federal Investigation Agency.